melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/server-component-app/README.md

 ## Server simple HTML from machine

 I have a simple server with Node HTTP server.
 I make request to "localhost:8080" from my machine, and the server that I'm running locally responds.
-The Node server exposes as arguments request and response objects.
-The request object representing the details of the inbound request.
-The response object is the response that the server is sending to the client. `nodemon` automatically restarts the server when file changes in the directory are detected.
+The Node server exposes request and response objects as arguments.
+The request object represents the details of the inbound request.
+The response object is the response that the server sends to the client. `nodemon` automatically restarts the server when file changes are detected in the directory.

 ## Custom node module loader